Peng9899/my_website/content/blogs/blog4.md

 * **Analyst** in *CMS*, *top 5 IBD in CHINA*, and responsible for the dual dilligence for the IPO project.
 * **Analyst** in *Yinhua Fund*, *top 5 Fund in CHINA*, and responsible for the TMT analysis.

-I'm from China, Hebei Province you can find my hometown here.
+I'm from Hebei Province, China.
+If you want, you can find my hometown here.
 You can find my hometown in the following World Map~~

 library (leaflet)